Prathat2006/Photo_filter/Readme.md

 - Adjust the `threshold` parameter in `process_images()` to control match strictness
 - Modify `det_size` in `ImageProcessor` initialization for different detection sizes
-- Choose between CPU and GPU providers based on your hardware
+- Choose between CPU and GPU providers based on your hardware (defalut is cpu if want to use Gpu uninstall onnxruntime and install onnxruntime-gpu)

 ## Contributing